Three injured, SH2 closed: Serious crash involving motorbikes and car in Central Hawke's Bay - NZ Herald

 It's understood the incident occurred about 2.30pm near Te Hauke, SH2.

-According to the Waka Kotahi the highway is closed south of the intersection with Colin White Road.
+According to Waka Kotahi the highway is closed south of the intersection with Colin White Road and diversions are expected to be in place until at least 6.30pm.

+"Northbound traffic turn right onto Higginson Street and then continue onto Elsthorpe Road, turn left onto Middle Road then left onto Mutiny Road then left onto Stock Road and right back onto SH2.
+Reverse for southbound.
+Please note, this detour is suitable for heavy vehicles," a spokesperson said.

 A St John spokesperson said three ambulances and one rapid response unit responded to the scene.